-We vertically integrate our supply chain where we can differentiate with highly specialized internal manufacturing capabilities, or enter into alliances and strategic relationships for leading-edge technologies.
+We vertically integrate our supply chain where we can differentiate with highly specialized internal manufacturing capabilities or enter into alliances and strategic relationships for leading-edge technologies.
 This hybrid manufacturing model allows us to better balance our manufacturing capacity with the demand of the marketplace.
-Our internal capacity utilization remains high, resulting in an increase of our gross margin and the return on invested capital on a broader range of revenue.
+Our internal capacity utilization remains high, resulting in stable gross margins and strong return on invested capital on a broader range of revenue.